Graduate Student Office Committee

 Back to top.

-It often happens that two students wish to share an office together.
+It often happens that two students indicate on their lottery forms that they wish to share an office together.
 The Committee will try to take such desires into account.
 In general, though, we will not allow such desires to boost a lower ranked student over a higher ranked one.
-Taking the research clustering criteria into account, students should realize that it may be difficult to share an office with a student in a very different research area.

 Special Cases